eioo/vrobot/README.md

 ⚠ _Work in progress.
 Only Windows is supported._

 Basic desktop automation functions for V lang.
+PRs welcome :)

 ## Plans